geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 Furthermore, for **WFS layers**, [MapStore](https://mapstore.geosolutionsgroup.com/mapstore/#/) adds some additional styling options in the *Visual Style Editor* such as:

-* **Bring to front** (available for Icon, Mark and 3D model symbolizers) to bring in front and so to make visible (if set to *true*) all features covered by 3D Tile layers and the Terrain layer (for this last case when the *depth test against terrain* option is enabled in Global Settings).
+* **Bring to front** (available for Icon, Mark and 3D model symbolizers) to bring in front and so to make visible (if enabled) all features covered by 3D Tile layers and the Terrain layer (for this last case when the *depth test against terrain* option is enabled in Global Settings).

 <img src="../img/layer-settings/bring-to-front.jpg" class="ms-docimage">